Gopaipali: Location

 Gopaipali is a village in Barpali Tehsil in Bargarh District of Odisha State.
 It is located 19 km towards South from District headquarters Bargarh and 299 km from State capital Bhubaneswar.
-Gopaipali is surrounded by Bijepur Tehsil towards west, Bargarh Tehsil towards North, Dunguripali Tehsil towards South, Bheden Tehsil towards East.
-The village is 178 m above from sea level.
-Bargarh, Burla, Sambalpur, Balangir are the nearby Cities to Gopaipali.
+Gopaipali is surrounded by Bijepur Tehsil towards the west, Bargarh Tehsil towards North, Dunguripali Tehsil towards the south and Bheden Tehsil towards the east.
+The village is 178 m above sea level.
+Bargarh, Burla, Sambalpur and Balangir are the nearby cities to Gopaipali.

 Demographics

-According to 2011 Census of India, Gopaipali has 377 families with a population of 1322.
+According to 2011 Census of India, Gopaipali has 377 families with a population of 1,322.
 The male population is 722 and female population is 673.
 The population of children between 0 and 6 years of age is 145.
 Though the average sex ratio is 932 (lower than that of Odisha: 979); the child sex ratio is 1042, which is overwhelmingly high.

 The literacy rate of Gopaipali is 71.28%; slightly lower than 72.87%, the average literacy of Odisha.
 The male literacy is 80.95% and female literacy is 60.77%.